microsoft/RTVS-docs/installation.md

 ## Prerequisites

-RTVS Preview can **only** be installed on Visual Studio 2015 Update 1.
+RTVS Preview can **only** be installed on Visual Studio 2015 Update 1 and higher.
 We support the following editions of Visual Studio:

 * [Visual Studio 2015 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) (free)
 * Visual Studio 2015 Professional
 * Visual Studio 2015 Enterprise

 Please go to Help / About to check your version of Visual Studio.
-It should be VS 2015 or VS 2015 with Update 1.
+It should be VS 2015 or VS 2015 with Update 1 and higher.

 While installing Visual Studio 2015, please make sure that you have the Web Developer Tools option checked.
 This is checked by default, so if you're